LeMarwin/corr-calc/README.md

 ``%control-code%, %range-name%, %comma-separated doubles%``

 Ranges can have different sizes.
-In that case the longer one is truncated.
+In that case before calculating correlation between two ranges the longer one is truncated.

 ### Example:

 ```
-0, range 1, 1.0, 2.5, 3, 4
+0, Range 1, 1.0, 2.5, 3, 4
-1, range 2, 1,2,3
+1, Range 2, 1,2,3
+2, Range 3, 0,9,8,7,6,5,4
 ```

 ## Control code